 Emphasis on crowd appeal (crowd entertainment) and practical (something that is practical for sideline), kicks, leaps and jumps are permitted.
-No stunts or tumbling.
+No stunts are allowed.
+Acceptable Pom tumbling skills are permitted.
 Practicality should be considered in this element.
+All participants are required to remain on the mat, no choreographed transitions.